awchang56/tempus/README.md

 * As a doctor, when you enter a query into the search bar, and the search returns no results, the search box collapses until you backspace to a valid query
 * As a doctor, after cancelling an appointment, if there are multiple appointments that require the user to scroll in the patient info modal, the scroll function gets disabled.
+* For file management, I was only able to display the file if it was a picture.
+I stored the documents locally in src/public/files.
+When you delete a file, occasionally the file will remain on the screen, even after it's record has been deleted from the database.
+If you try to delete multiple times, it will not crash the app, I have coded to ensure smooth functionality.